hamelsmu/python-notes/blog/content/post/py.md

 - Processes have significant overhead compared to threads because data and program state has to be replicated across each process.
 - Unlike Python threads, processes are not constrained to run on a single CPU, so you can execute cpu-bound tasks in parallel on different cores.

-You can learn more about the differences between processes and threads in [this tutorial](https://realpython.com/python-concurrency).
-David uses python processes in the server by using a process pool.[^3]  The relevant lines of code are highlighted below:
+David uses python processes in his server example by using a process pool.[^3]  The relevant lines of code are highlighted below:

 ```py {hl_lines=[7, 9, "27-28"]}
 # server-3.py